-Still very young, his mother introduced him to the jazz and classical world, giving him the opportunity to hear the music of George Benson, Antonio Carlos Jobim, Debussy, Ravel, Bach, Dori Caymmi, Toninho Horta, Bill Evan, Herbie Hancock and many others.
+Still very young, his mother introduced him to the jazz and classical world, giving him the opportunity to hear the music of George Benson, Antonio Carlos Jobim, Debussy, Ravel, Bach, Dori Caymmi, Toninho Horta, Bill Evans, Herbie Hancock and many others.

 However, just like every teenager, Peter loved rock n’ roll and at the age of 11 he asked his mother to take him to a guitar teacher.
 So he start studying guitar with José Walter, which gave him the first basic steps to rock and blues.

 One year later, the young boy was taken by his aunt Léa Freire and his uncle Sizão Machado to a music conservatory called Groove, where he studied classical guitar, music theory and jazz guitar with Leyve Miranda and Luis Cavalcante.
 In this period Peter started going deep into the music of George Benson and Wes Montgomery.

 Also in this period, Peter studied brazilian music with the extraordinary guitar player Lula Galvão, and also piano with the great pianist and arranger Edmundo Cassis, who gave him a new vision about harmony.